 Osborne has an extensive portfolio of private, affordable, mixed tenure and extra care residential developments.
-We have been working with local authorities and housing providers in this sector for nearly 30 years and many are repeat customers.
+We have been working with local authorities and housing providers in this sector for nearly 30 years.

 Through our long standing relationship with The Hyde Group we have delivered over 839 units across London, totalling £80m.